 However, as I held him in my arms and attempted to take the trek back down, I realized quickly that something went wrong.
 Fear erupted as I felt my foot hit air when it should have made an immediate connection with cold cement.
 In what seemed like a few minutes (but was likely a few seconds), I scrambled to make sense of what was happening and how to resolve it.
 Fearing that my son would hit the cement floor, I turned my body to soften the hit.

 Fortunately, he did not sustain injury.
 I did.

 My broken shoulder commenced a nine month journey into waiting-for physical and emotional restoration.
-Truthfully, it was painful at times.
+The pain pierced through my body.
 Waiting for something for which you long but in which you have little control is hard.

 The Israelites knew a bit about these things.
 The hope of a Messiah.
 A King.
 A Deliverer, A Restorer was held up generations deep.
-God’s promises were embraced as the prophecies were repeated.
-Hope dangled in front of them as they witnessed God’s presence reminding them that they were never forgotten; through word and action.
+They embraced God’s promises as the prophecies were repeated.
+Hope dangled in front of them as they witnessed God’s presence reminding them that they were never forgotten, through word and action.

 Waiting for something for which you long but in which you have little control is hard.
 It reminds us of our humanity; broken in body, mind, and spirit.
 True restoration can only originate from Heaven.

 So we hold on to hope-one that is generational deep.
 Waiting.
 Longing.
 Envisioning.